Here are answers to some of the most frequently asked questions about the Easter Bunny.

 Easter Bunny FAQs

 Yes, the Easter Bunny is still delivering baskets and eggs (an essential service) during the coronavirus (COVID-19) outbreak situation that is affecting communities across the globe.
 Fortunately, the coronavirus does not impact the Easter Bunny’s ability to deliver.
+He has been vaccinated.

-The Easter Bunny is protecting himself and helping to ensure he protects others by doing the following:
+The Easter Bunny is still protecting himself and helping to ensure he protects others by doing the following:

 - Washing his hands regularly with soap and water.

 - Covering his nose and mouth when he coughs or sneezes.